 It is a nature reserve and place of intrigue and has long had an air of inaccessible mystery.
 When WB Yeats visited the island in the 1880s, he compared the experience of landing on a remote South Seas island for the first time.

 While we are working on getting our own online e-commerce channel, we have our stock listed on several online platforms in many different countries.
 We recommend you go into our FIND US section and on the map type in your country place of interest and our nearest retailer will pop up!

 If you then need further help, we are happy to assist you.
 Email us: email@example.com

 While we are very welcoming and love to have visitors, Lambay is a privately-owned island and therefore not open to the general public.
 As it states on our bottle, access to us is by invitation only.
-However, we are working on a new whiskey tourism experience that we will announce soon for private groups and details can be booked here: https://www.whiskeyisland.ie/private-island-experience/
+However, we have developed a whiskey tourism experience for private groups and details can be booked here for 2021 : https://www.whiskeyisland.ie/private-island-experience/